ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

-As the table here and the chart below indicate, in 2020, you may have to wait longer than normal because the wait times are around 5 months longer at all offices in Nevada.
-The approval rates also do not look good either with all offices performing well below average.
-The best office they have is is still 11.9% below the national average.
+As the table here and the chart below indicate, in 2020, you may have to wait longer than normal because the wait times are around 6 months longer at all offices in Nevada.
+Nevada is split when it comes to approval rates with one office above and one below the national average.